gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Library building and using

-This chapter describes how to build and use libraries with GNAT, and also shows how to recompile the GNAT run-time library.
-You should be familiar with the Project Manager facility (:ref:`GNAT_Project_Manager`) before reading this chapter.
+This section describes how to build and use libraries with GNAT, and also shows how to recompile the GNAT run-time library.
+You should be familiar with the Project Manager facility (see the *GNAT_Project_Manager* chapter of the *GPRbuild User's Guide*) before reading this chapter.

 .. _Introduction_to_Libraries_in_GNAT: